 He continued: “The reason we are here today is because of love, because of how much we loved this woman.
 Please remember the greatest gift that we’ve been given in life itself is love.”

-After delivering his message about the power love, Wonder launched into his “As,” during which the church choir gathered around the legendary singer-songwriter.
+After delivering his message about the power love, Wonder launched into his “I’ll Be Loving You Always,” during which the church choir gathered around the legendary singer-songwriter.